figamin/GonkCentral/README.md

 # GonkCentral
-A Java program to act as a "hub" for all things Algonquin, built with JavaFX 8 using jsoup to parse html and the KSU canvas api to fetch information
+A Java program to act as a "hub" for all things Algonquin, built with JavaFX 8 using Jsoup to parse html and the KSU Canvas API to fetch information
 ## Features
 - See IPass information (student info, schedule, attendance, grades)
 - Canvas information (grades over each term, list of peers, list of course assignments